Surveying the Landscape of Ethics-Focused Design Methods: Our Approach

 \subsubsection{Classification of Collected Artifacts}

-Building on our collection of 83 artifacts, we sorted them into three main categories based on their potential function in design activity.
-As shown listed in Table~\ref{types}, these functions include: prescriptive methods, theoretical commitments, and conceptual frames.
+Building on our collection of 83 artifacts, we sorted them into four main categories based on their potential function in design activity.
+As shown listed in Table~\ref{types}, these functions include: components of methods identified through prescriptive and presentation-oriented stances, theoretical commitments, methodologies, and conceptual frames.
+We present these as non-exclusive framings to highlight that a selected artifact can fall under one or more of these framings.

 \textbf{Methods:} These provide guidance on a practical level, indicating to the designer how they might apply, operationalize, or activate ethics and values in technology design work.
 For this paper, we identified a list of 63 ethics-focused or value-centered methods prescribed for design action, which will be referred to simply as ``methods'' throughout the remainder of the paper.
 We will further elaborate how these methods serve as the main contribution of this paper, and we focus on this set to answer our research questions.